5afe/contract-storage/README.md

   contract to be deployed at the same address using `CREATE2` which a potentially different stored value.

+This repository provides a `ContractStorage` abstract class with `cload`, `cstore` functions (analogous to `{m,s,t}{load,store}` op-codes) for reading and writing to and from contract storage.
+It comes in two flavours: `Slot` and `DynamicSlot`.

+## `Slot` Storage

+The basic kind of contract storage is the `Slot`.
+It works by deploying a contract using `CREATE2` whose address is salted with the slot value.
+In order to change the value, **two** transactions are needed:

+1. A first transaction that `creset`s the `Slot`.
+2. A second transaction that `cstore`s the new value.

+Unfortunately, both steps cannot be incuded in the same EVM transaction.
+This is because `SELFDESTRUCT` _schedules a contract for deletion, but does not delete it right away_.
+This means that the contract will act as if it has code even after `SELFDESTRUCT` is called until the end of the transaction.
+Namely, this
+prevents:

+- Calling `CREATE2` where the code would end on the same address as the `SELFDESTRUCT`-ed contract
+- Reading the value from the contract will return as if it is still set

+## `DynamicSlot` Storage

+This is a system with a "`Slot` queue" which allows for values to be updated within a transaction.
+It allows specifying an arrity, or the maximum number of updates that the `DynamicSlot` can do within a given EVM transaction (because of the same `SELFDESTRUCT` limitations that exist for `Slot`).

+This does not work in ERC-4337 `validateUserOp` calls, as it potentially reads from contracts with empty code (the empty `Slot`s in the queue).

 ## Stability

 In general **it it not recommended to use this module**. `SELFDESTRUCT` has been